Muhammad-Murtaza-Malik/Temp-3-Hackathon/README.md

    ```

 3. **Sanity Setup**:
-   - Your Sanity project should have two schemas:
+   - Your Sanity project should have two schemas
-     1. **Categories Schema**: Contains fields for title and image.
-     2. **Products Schema**: Contains fields for title, price, category (as a reference), image, and other product-related fields.
+     1. **Products Schema**: Contains fields for title, price, category (as a reference), image, and other product-related fields.

 ---